 [Disclosure: This post was contributed with support from our partner.]

 Good art on display in public places is a major hallmark of a great city and Chicago is no exception.
-Chicago is home to a fantastic collection of public art, and there is no need to pay admission to an art gallery to see it — all you need to do is take a walk around the city to view a number of impressive masterpieces.
+Chicago is home to a fantastic collection of public art, and there is no need to pay admission to an art gallery to see it — all you need to do is take a walk around the city or use Tours4Fun to view a number of impressive masterpieces.

 The renaissance of public art in Chicago began in 1967, when the Mayor Richard J. Daley first dedicated the sculpture that stands in front of the Civic Center Plaza that bears his name.
 Since then, downtown Chicago has become somewhat of a sculpture gallery.
 Some of the most well-known artists in the world have works on display — and not just the Art Institute of Chicago, but also all around the streets.
 The beautiful works of public art bring the streets, parks and neighborhoods to life, and they are completely free to view.